pglen/hsencfs/README.md

 Note the 'which' utility, as HSENCFS needs absolute path.
 In real deployment, specify the askpass program's absolute path.

-## Safety, Security, Feeding and Care
+## Safety, Security

  HSENCFS uses BluePoint2 encryption.
 Bluepoint(2) has been thoroughly evaluated, and withstood the test of time.
 The backing files in the data directory preserve their original names, size, and access times.
-The only dependence they need is the original password.
-This means they can be safely copied from the backing directory for transport. (like email or backup) Please note that HSENCFS having block size 4096, and will handle data accordingly.
+The only dependence they need is the original password, and the .datx file.
+The files can be safely copied from the backing directory for transport to other locations.
+(for instance backup)

+## Feeding and Care

+  Please note that HSENCFS block size is 4096, and will handle data accordingly.
+This was by choice, so encryption can be exceptionally strong.

 ### The data directory:

- Files can be extracted from the backing data directory with the 'bpdec2' utility.
-To extract a single encrypted file by hand:
+ Files can be extracted from the backing data directory.
+Just mount it, and copy the files as usual.

-     bpdec2 ~/.secrets/filename  newname

-(Will ask for password.)

- Also, files can be copied to the backing data directory with the 'bpenc2' utility.
-To add a single file into the data directory by hand:

-     bpdec2 filename > ~/.secretdata/newname

-(Will ask for password.)

- Both bp(enc/dec) utilities need the correct password to create data accessible from the HSENCFS subsystem.
-The utilities do not check the encryption key, so the wrong password will produce false cipher-text / false clear-text.
-You may reverse false encryption by entering the same password on decrypt.
-These utilities are provided as recovery tools only.
-  The wrong password may create garbled data. ** You have been warned. **

 ## The cypher text.